AudeAllen/PDA_Assignment/README.md

 ### ***Age***

 This is age of the patient at the time of the attendance to the Emergency Department.
-I go into detail in this section about the variable Age, the type of variable it is, type of distribution.
+I will explain in this section about the variable Age, the type of variable it is, type of distribution.
 Finally I simulate 24 hours data by using a numpy.random distribution function.

 ### ***Hours_in_Department***

 This is the length of time in hours that a patient has spent in the department.
-Again I will go into detail in this section about the variable Hours_in_Department, the type of variable it is, type of distribution.
+Again I will explain in this section about the variable Hours_in_Department, the type of variable it is, type of distribution.
 Finally I simulate 24 hours data by using a numpy.random distribution function.

 ### ***TRIAGE_CATEGORY***